 17. Plant-Based Rainbow of Edibles

 Stick to your garden theme, even when it comes to your menu.
 Put plenty of plant based appetizers on display, in a rainbow of colors.

 18. Paper Butterflies Drink Labels

-Looking for ways to encoorporate butterflies into your garden wedding decor?
+Looking for ways to incorporate butterflies into your backyard wedding decor?
 How about as wine glass labels?
 You can set up a station by the bar with paper butterflies that are attached to little clips.
 Guests can put their name on the butterfly, for an easy way to keep track of their drink all night long.
 From afar, a table filled with these glasses will look a-flutter with pretty butterflies!

 What do you think?
 Did this list of ideas spark your creativity?
 We’d love to hear about it!
 Leave a comment below to tell us which ideas excited you the most.